 Section 26.7 Call In Pay/Show-Up Pay.
-When an employee is called in or scheduled in advance for work by an appropriate supervisor, and the employee reports for said work more than thirty (30) minutes after the completion of his shift, the employee shall be paid for a minimum of three (3) hours at the appropriate overtime rate or be credited with a minimum of three (3) hours of Compensatory Time at the appropriate Overtime rate.
+When an employee is called in or scheduled in advance for work by an appropriate supervisor, and the employee reports for said work more than thirty (30) minutes after the completion of their shift, the employee will be paid for a minimum of three (3) hours at the appropriate overtime rate or be credited with a minimum of three (3) hours of Compensatory Time at the appropriate Overtime rate.

 Section 26.8 Compensatory Time.
 At the election of the employee, overtime may be compensated with Compensatory Time off in accordance with the provisions of the Fair Labor Standards Act.
-Such Compensatory Time off shall be equal to one and onehalf (1-1/2) times or two (2) times, whichever may be applicable, for each one (1) hour of Overtime worked.
-The maximum number of accumulated Compensatory hours permitted in an employee's Compensatory Time bank, at any point in time, shall be one hundred sixty (160).
-After an employee's maximum Compensatory Time bank has reached one hundred sixty (160) hours, all additional Overtime for such employee shall be paid at the appropriate Overtime rate.
-If at the end of each payroll year the employee has one hundred sixty (160) hours of Compensatory Time in his Compensatory Time bank, he shall be permitted to convert up to fifty (50) hours of Compensatory Time in said bank to cash.
-The calculation for converting Compensatory Time to cash shall be the employee's established hourly rate of pay multiplied by the number of hours the employee desires to convert.
-In the event the employee wishes to exercise this option, it shall be his responsibility to forward a memorandum to the Department of Finance specifying the number of hours he wishes to convert to cash, prior to the end of the first pay period in the new calendar year.
-The cash conversion will then be paid in the form of a separate payroll deposit and shall be forwarded to the employee on the scheduled pay date at the conclusion of the second pay period in the New Year.
-An employee may carry over up to one hundred sixty (160) hours of Compensatory Time from one payroll year to another.
-However, in no event may the employee exceed the maximum amount of one hundred sixty (160) hours in his or her Compensatory Time bank and all additional Overtime for such employee shall be paid at the appropriate Overtime rate.
+Such Compensatory Time off will be equal to one and one-half (1-1/2) times or two (2) times, whichever may be applicable, for each one (1) hour of Overtime worked.
+The maximum number of accumulated Compensatory hours permitted in an employee's Compensatory Time bank, at any point in time, will be one hundred sixty (160).
+After an employee's maximum Compensatory Time bank has reached one hundred sixty (160) hours, all additional Overtime for such employee will be paid at the appropriate Overtime rate.
+Compensatory time accumulations will carry over from year to year, except that a member is entitled to be paid out for any accumulation the first pay of each quarter during the calendar year (January, April, July, October).
+The calculation for converting compensatory time to cash will be the member's established hourly rate of pay multiplied by the number of hours the member desires to convert.
+In the event the member wishes to exercise this option, it will be the employee's responsibility to make the request using the Kronos timekeeping system, specifying the number of hours the member wishes to convert to cash.
+This request must be made in conjunction with a member's approval of their time for the first pay in each quarter.
+The cash conversion will then be paid on the scheduled pay date.
+It is the member's responsibility to ensure there have sufficient compensatory balances available for future leave requests using compensatory time.
+The Department of Finance will not be responsible for reversing the cash payment of compensatory time that was directed by the member.
+The cash conversion will then be paid in the form of a separate payroll deposit.
+However, in no event may the employee exceed the maximum amount of one hundred sixty (160) hours in their Compensatory Time bank and all additional Overtime for such employee will be paid at the appropriate Overtime rate.

 During any one payroll year, an employee may earn a maximum amount of Compensatory Time of two hundred forty (240).
-Once the employee has earned a maximum amount of Compensatory Time of two hundred forty (240) hours in a payroll year (inclusive of any usage during the payroll year), all other Overtime for that payroll year shall be paid at the appropriate Overtime rate regardless of the number of hours of Compensatory Time in the employee's Compensatory Time bank.
+Once the employee has earned a maximum amount of Compensatory Time of two hundred forty (240) hours in a payroll year (inclusive of any usage during the payroll year), all other Overtime for that payroll year will be paid at the appropriate Overtime rate regardless of the number of hours of Compensatory Time in the employee's Compensatory Time bank.

 Section 26.9 Payment for Accrued Compensatory Time Upon Separation.
-An employee who has accrued Compensatory Time shall, upon the termination of employment for any reason, be paid for the unused Compensatory Time at the rate of pay received by the employee at the time of separation.
-In the event of any employee's death, such compensation shall be paid to the employee's surviving spouse or, secondarily, his estate.
+An employee who has accrued Compensatory Time will, upon the termination of employment, for any reason, be paid for the unused Compensatory Time at the rate of pay received by the employee at the time of separation.
+In the event of any employee's death, such compensation will be paid to the employee's surviving spouse or, secondarily, their estate.